 - Participants are also expected to attend a prescribed number of 12-step meetings outside the hospital.

-Duration of transitional treatment: Minimum of six weeks
+Duration of Intensive Treatment: Minimum of 6 weeks

 Participants and their loved ones continue to receive ongoing support to keep them moving in the right direction as sobriety becomes a way of life.